Serosurveillance of COVID-19 in Ireland

 About this release

 This data hub release by the Health Protection Surveillance Centre Seroepidemiology Unit (SEU) provides the latest results and methodologies of the National Serosurveillance Programme.
 The SEU aims to estimate the proportion of people who have antibodies to SARS-CoV-2 in the general population, either from vaccination, previous infection, or both, and to see if this changes over time.
-In time the SEU envisages expanding to include other pathogens of public health importance.
+The SEU also conducts studies for other pathogens of public health importance.
+Results for other serosurveillance studies are reported separately, on the HPSC website.

 Main points and interpretation